 Data are information or characteristics collected through observation, meaning there are many different types of data including:

-Unlike microdata, aggregate data, or statistics, are not in their 'raw form'.
+Statistics (Aggregate Data): Unlike microdata, aggregate data, or statistics, are not in their 'raw form'.
 They are the result of statistical analysis, often compiled and presented in a summary report or a table.
-Totals, averages, and percentages are examples of aggregate data.
+Percentages, averages, and ratios are examples of aggregate data.

 Geospatial Data: Data that includes geographic positioning information relative to a coordinate system.
 Geospatial data usually needs to be interpreted using GIS software.

 Time Series Data: Observations of the same variable made over time, such as climate data.

 Textual Data: Systematically collected material consisting of written, printed, or electronically published words, typically either purposefully written or transcribed from speech.